 God is first dealing with many Gentiles in this age, along with many physical Israelites scattered throughout the nations.
 But in the future He will deal with “all Israel” to the end that they will be saved!
 And we will see that later He will also deal with all Gentile nations.

-The churches of the world all teach that God is desperately struggling, against all odds, to save the world now.
+The professing Christian groups of the world all teach that God is desperately struggling, against all odds, to save the world now.
 If this is true—if this is what God is doing—then He is a complete failure, and His Plan was doomed from the beginning!

 Yet it is supposed that God is going to hold all of these people responsible for what they did not understand they were to choose.
 In other words, God will doom forever many billions of human beings who have been born and died over the last 6,000 years without having chosen to be “Christian.”
 The teaching continues that when Christ returns, the probation ends and all will have made their “choice.”
 This belief includes the assumption that God has completely and permanently discarded His first “chosen people,” Israel.

 Remember this point.
 God is not trying to convert the world now!
 Christ said, “No man can come to Me, except the Father…draw him” (John 6:44, 65).
 So God is now only calling—drawing—relatively few into His “little flock” (Luke 12:32), which is His Church.
-The true Church of God is not counted among the great churches of this world.
-It is a small flock that exists for the purpose of preaching the gospel of the kingdom of God to the world—announcing Christ’s Return to establish His kingdom and rule with His saints (Rev. 2:26; 3:21).
-The book of Acts refers to this as the “restitution of all things” (3:19-21).
-Take a moment to read these verses carefully.
+The true Church of God is not counted among the great denominations of this world.
+It is a small flock that exists for the purpose of preaching the gospel of the Kingdom of God to the world—announcing Christ’s Return to establish His Kingdom and rule with His saints (Rev. 2:26; 3:21).

 After God gathers Israel, what happens next?
 Remember that two-thirds of those alive today are not even professing Christians, with half of this number completely unfamiliar with even the name of Jesus Christ.
 If “all Israel” is foretold to be saved, what of the many hundreds of millions and billions who have ever lived, from the time of Adam?
 Will they also receive an opportunity?
 If so, when is it?
 A number of important scriptures must be considered.

 The prophet Daniel reveals the scope of Christ’s rule at His Return.
 Daniel 7:14 speaks of Christ coming to rule: “…all people, nations, and languages, should serve Him: His dominion is an everlasting dominion.”
 Verse 18 explains the role of the saints who “take” and “possess the kingdom” with Christ.
-While verse 22 further confirms this, verse 27 states, “and all dominions [rulers] shall serve and obey Him [Christ].”
-When placed together, it is clear that the kingdom of God encompasses the entire earth.
+While verse 22 further confirms this, verse 27 states, “and all dominions [rulers] shall serve and obey Him [Father].”
+When placed together, it is clear that at that time the Kingdom of God encompasses the entire Earth.
 Every nation will be under its authority.
 Today’s saints are in training for enormous power!

 A number of other verses speak of the time when all the Gentiles who have never heard of the name of Christ will receive an opportunity for salvation.
 Let’s examine several.